This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 2. Wholesaler and Retailer

-This channel involves having a manufacturer sell to a distributor that sells to a retailer to send to an end buyer.
+This channel involves having a manufacturer selling to a distributor that sells to a retailer to send to an end buyer.

 As you can see, this channel involves middlemen with the wholesaler and retailer being in the middle before reaching the end buyer.